aspose-total/Aspose.Total-Products/total/en/net/conversion/doc-to-excel/_index.md

 To achieve DOC to Excel conversion within any .NET, C#, ASP.NET, and VB.NET application using Aspose.Total for .NET, you can follow these two straightforward steps:

-1. Export DOC to HTML with Aspose.Words for .NET: Utilize Aspose.Words for .NET to export your DOC document to HTML.
-This step efficiently prepares the document for conversion while preserving its content and formatting.
+1. Export your DOC document to HTML using Aspose.Words for .NET, efficiently preparing it for conversion while preserving content and formatting.
-1. Convert HTML to Excel with Aspose.Cells for .NET: After exporting the DOC to HTML, proceed to employ Aspose.Cells for .NET, the Spreadsheet Programming API.
-This powerful tool will enable you to efficiently convert the HTML content into Excel format, ensuring the structured representation of data within your .NET application.
+1. Use Aspose.Cells for .NET, the Spreadsheet Programming API, to efficiently convert the HTML content from your DOC file to Excel format within your .NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="Convert DOC to EXCEL via C#" %}}
+{{% blocks/products/pf/agp/feature-section-col title="Steps to Convert DOC to EXCEL via C#" %}}
 1. Open DOC file using [Document](https://reference.aspose.com/words/net/aspose.words/document) class
 2. Convert DOC to HTML by using [Save](https://reference.aspose.com/words/net/aspose.words.document/save/methods/4) method
 3. Load HTML document by using [Workbook](https://reference.aspose.com/cells/net/aspose.cells/workbook) class
 4. Save the document to XLSX format using [Save](https://reference.aspose.com/cells/net/aspose.cells.workbook/save/methods/4) method and set `Xlsx` as SaveFormat
 {{% /blocks/products/pf/agp/feature-section-col %}}

-{{% blocks/products/pf/agp/feature-section-col title="Get Started with .NET File Automation APIs" %}}
+{{% blocks/products/pf/agp/feature-section-col title="Tools Required for DOC to Excel Conversion" %}}
 Install from the command line as ```nuget install Aspose.Total``` or via Package Manager Console of Visual Studio.

-Alternatively, get the offline MSI installer or DLLs in a ZIP file from [downloads](https://releases.aspose.com/total/net).
+Alternatively, get the offline MSI installer or DLLs in a ZIP file from [downloads](https://releases.aspose.com/total/net)
 {{% /blocks/products/pf/agp/feature-section-col %}}
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "7a952faebcdf859aef38480f2fabc0dc" "convert-word-to-excel.cs" >}}